Grand Theft Auto: The Trilogy – The Definitive Edition: Release

 The game was expected to launch on 11 November at 10 a.m.
 Eastern Standard Time (UTC−05:00), but an error on the PlayStation Store caused pre-orders to unlock at midnight locally, granting players in Australia and New Zealand access more than 24 hours before planned on PlayStation 4 and PlayStation 5.
 The digital listing was removed from the PlayStation Store in the interim.
 Upon release, the Rockstar Games Launcher went offline for a period of roughly 28 hours for "maintenance", rendering the game unplayable and unpurchaseable on Windows; the game remained unavailable after the launcher was restored, while Rockstar "remove[d] files unintentionally included" in the game.
 Based on information discovered by data miners, journalists suggested those files included the removed radio station songs, hidden notes from developers, and San Andreass controversial "Hot Coffee" minigame.
 Following three days of unavailability, the Windows version was restored on 14 November.
 On 19 November, Rockstar announced it would work to fix and improve the game through updates, the first of which was released the following day.
 On 30 November, an option was added to San Andreas to view ground fog following criticism of its absence.
 An update in February 2022 resolved more than 100 bugs.

 Android and iOS versions of The Definitive Edition were originally scheduled to be released in the first half of 2022.
 Rockstar's parent company Take-Two Interactive updated the release window for the mobile versions in May 2022 to its 2023 fiscal year, ending 31 March 2023, and in November replaced the release date with "TBA".
 In November 2023, Netflix announced The Definitive Edition would be released for Android and iOS on 14 December via the App Store and Google Play, available for Netflix subscribers and individual purchase.
 The mobile ports, developed by Video Games Deluxe, addressed additional bugs and added a lighting option to match the original games; these were added to the console and Windows versions via an update in November 2024.
 The update also removed Grove Street Games from the splash screen credits; the company's chief executive officer (CEO), Thomas Williamson, condemned this as a "dick move" and indicated the update was developed by Grove Street Games but withheld for years by Rockstar.
-Grand Theft Auto III and Vice City were removed from Netflix in December 2024.
+Grand Theft Auto III and Vice City were removed from Netflix in December 2024, while San Andreas was removed in December 2025.